“Movement is life. Life is a process. Improve the quality of the process and you improve the quality of life itself.” - Dr. Moshé Feldenkrais

 Sue came from an academic background with a promising career in the Insurance Industry.
 Until 2014, when her son Jake was born, which marked the beginning of a truly life-changing journey for the whole family.
 Jake was born with a rare genetic disorder, causing symptoms similar to Cerebral Palsy.
 The family was challenged with raising a different child than they had imagined.

 Just before Jake turned 2 years old, they found the Anat Baniel Method (ABM) NeuroMovement.
-At this point, Jake was army crawling, using his arms only, and dragging his legs behind him.
-He was non-verbal with a fair bit of frustration.
-They had worked with the Speech Pathologist for over a year at that time, trying to offer him a way of communication, whether that be verbal or through signing, but didn’t have any luck with either.
-Jake just didn’t seem to know how to form words or how to use his arms and hands to sign.
-He had also been working with Physio for over a year to try to learn how to sit unassisted, or crawl on all fours.
-No such luck.
+At this point, Jake was non-verbal with a fair bit of frustration.
+He did not sit unassisted, crawl, or able to chew food.
 After finding out about ABM NeuroMovement, Sue ordered the book and started to read about the approach.
-She had never read a book that fast.
 She stated: “It felt like finally, someone understood exactly how his brain works….it felt as though the book was written about him, I couldn’t hold back the tears while feeling connected to this way of thinking right from the start.
-I could finally breathe and knew I had found the path we were meant to walk on all this time…” A month later, Jake was booked in for his first four day intensive block of ABM NeuroMovement lessons with a practitioner in Calgary, a 250km travel for the family.
-Two days after returning home, Jake started to sign spontaneously.
+I could finally breathe and knew I had found the path we were meant to walk on all this time…” A month later, Jake was booked in for his first four day intensive block of ABM NeuroMovement lessons.
+Two days after returning home, Jake started to use sign language spontaneously (something they had been trying to teach him for over a year prior to that).
 Within a week, he learned five signs, and continued to learn many more afterwards.
-They went back for an intensive every month after that.
-Within two months, Jake sat up all by himself, another month later, he learned to weight bear on all fours, another month later, he started to crawl on all four.
-He has since made continuous and steady improvements on all levels, physical (gross and fine motor), emotional (less frustration, more balanced), verbal (he is talking lots now) as well as cognitive (he is so very smart!).
-The changes were so significant, the family discontinued all other approaches and focused on ABM NeuroMovement as his main therapy, with occasional Osteopathic treatments to complement the process, leading Sue to sign up for the training herself, so they could provide Jake with lessons right out of their home.
+He found a way of communication!
+They went back for more lessons and within two months, Jake sat up all by himself, another month later, he learned to weight bear on all fours, another month later, he started to crawl on all four.
+He has since made continuous and steady improvements on all levels, physical, emotional, verbal, as well as cognitive.
+The changes were so significant, the family discontinued all other approaches and focused on ABM NeuroMovement, with occasional Osteopathic treatments to complement the process, leading Sue to sign up for the training herself, so they could provide Jake with lessons right out of their home.

 Her journey of becoming trained in the method has been transformational on many levels, enabling her to help Jake, as well as many others.